Ikgonzal/mini_projects_catalogue/rockPaperScissors/README.md

 <strong>For playing the game from your terminal:</strong>

-***1. If you have installed NodeJs runtime***: clone the repository and open the corresponding folder:
+***1. If you have installed NodeJs runtime*** -- clone the repository and open the corresponding folder:

 ```
 git clone